 This difference in concentrations provides a concentration gradient for ions to flow down when their respective channels are open.
 Hence, K+ ions would be moving out of the cells, while Na+ and Cl- ions would be moving into the cell.
 At the resting state, the cell is mostly permeable to K+, as such this exerts the greatest influence on the resting membrane potential out of the three ions.
 Further information on the resting potential generation can be found here.

-These concentration gradients are maintained by the action of the Na+/K+ ATPase via active transport, which in turn allows the membrane potential to be maintained.
+These concentration gradients are maintained by the action of the Na+/K+ ATPase via active transport, which in turn maintains the membrane potential.

 Generation of Action Potentials